 Selling your home can be challenging, even in the best circumstances.
 There is just a lot of work involved in selling.
-So even if you do everything properly and a buyer arrives on your doorstep the first day the for sale sign goes on the lawn that doesn’t mean the whole process will be stress-free.
+So even if you do everything properly, and a buyer arrives on your doorstep the first day, the for sale sign goes on the lawn that doesn’t mean the whole process will be stress-free.

-When someone is considering buying your home, they are essentially investing in a neighborhood.
+When someone is considering buying your home, they are mainly investing in a neighborhood.
 And bad neighbors can make a neighborhood look much less appealing.
 This is why it can become important to know how to deal with bad neighbors when selling a home!

 It is important to be realistic when trying to deal with problem neighbors during a sale.
 There are only so many things you can do – within legal guidelines – to alter another persons behavior.

 Ways to Deal With Problem Neighbors in a Sale

 You may even consider doing it yourself as a neighborly gesture.
-While it is certainly not your responsibility to do so in the long run it could be a difference maker in getting your property sold.
-While you may be thinking why should I invest money in my neighbors yard, the point is it could cost you a lot more money in not selling your home for top dollar.
+While it is certainly not your responsibility to do so, in the long run, it could be a difference maker in getting your property sold.
+While you may be thinking why should I invest money in my neighbor’s yard, the point is it could cost you a lot more money in not selling your home for top dollar.

 The hoarder – Do you remember the 70’s sitcom Sanford and Son?
 Fred Sanford loved collecting junk.
 So much so his entire yard was filled with the stuff.
 He just couldn’t help himself.
 Maybe you have a neighbor that fits this description?